 That would all be fine if neurological problems were the only phenomenon that interrupts literacy learning.
 Unfortunately, they are not.
 For instance, poverty can disrupt learning, and, of course, there is just good old lousy teaching.

-Under U.S. law, dyslexia does not include learning problems that result from “visual, hearing, or motor disabilities, mental retardation, emotional disturbance, or environmental, cultural, or economic disadvantage.”
+Under U.S. law, dyslexia does not include learning problems that result from “visual, hearing, or motor disabilities, intellectual disability, emotional disturbance, or environmental, cultural, or economic disadvantage.”
 This meant, for example, that kids could not receive special education for dyslexia if they had low IQs, because their reading problems may have been due to their limited mental functioning.

 But what constitutes cultural or economic disadvantage?
 What a strange brain malady, indeed, that can only be acquired by those whose families have lots of money — flying over the houses of boys and girls living in want.